binduwavell/gov/bylaws.md

 ### The Board [board]

+The Board consists of exactly five individuals.
 The Board coordinates the activities of the organization.
 It attempts to align the activities of the organization with the mission of the organization.
 The Board may also be called upon to break stalemates when [committees][committees] fail to reach consensus.

 The Board serves the community.
 Therefore, it is not expected to make major decisions without consulting the membership.
 There are many smaller, day-to-day decisions that the Board may need to make which the membership gladly delegates to the Board.